samanthaming/samanthaming.com/articles/tidbits/85-string-trim.md

 ## Multi-line String

 In JavaScript, you can easily create multi-line strings using the **Template Literals**.
-So if you're wonder if `trim` works with that, you bet it does 👍
+So if you're wondering if `trim` works with that, you bet it does 👍

 ```javascript
 const multiLine = `